finopsfoundation/framework/_resources/project--unit-economics.md

 ## How to Get Started
 <div class="flow-root bg-green-500 rounded-lg px-6 border-solid border-gray-100 border">
 <p class="text-base text-white"><em>
 Oftentimes, Unit Economics starts with sales and marketing to better understand cost per customer, cost of customer acquisition or cost of customer retention, using profit and loss numbers like revenue, COGS, or expenses as part of the Unit Economics calculations.
-Cloud Unit Economics uses cloud infrastructure [unit cost](/resources/terminology/#unit-economics) as part of the value measurement calculation.</em></p>
+Cloud Unit Economics uses cloud infrastructure <a href='/resources/terminology/#unit-economics'>unit cost</a> as part of the value measurement calculation.</em></p>
 </div>

 Building a sustainable Cloud Unit Economics practice starts with a strong unit cost model.
 Seek out people in your organization who are already thinking about or doing it at some level, even if not in the area of cloud spend.
 Enlist their support to build momentum for this important work.
 Courage is required; don’t be afraid of publishing a draft version of a model that has deficiencies.
 Sharing work early and widely is important to obtaining the feedback necessary to improve future iterations.